McGee Creek Reservoir: Dam and river outlet

 The dam is an earth-filled structure that is 1968.5 feet long and 160.7 feet high across McGee Creek.
 An earthen dike 4800 feet long and 59 feet high, blocks several saddles on the west side of the reservoir rim.
 A riprap blanket prevents erosion of the upstream sides of both the dam and the dike.
 The river outlet works located on the east side of the dam release water to McGee Creek under extreme conditions.
 The works include an intake structure, three conduits (each about 15 ft in diameter), a stilling basin, associated gates and controls.
 The discharge channel to McGee Creek can pass flows ranging from 6500 ft3 to 50000 ft3 per second.

 Municipal water outlet

 Water from the lake is routinely pumped to municipal consumers via pipeline.
-The municipal outlet works has a bypass that diverts 11 cuft directly downstream to McGee Creek.
+The municipal outlet works has a bypass that diverts 11 ft3 directly downstream to McGee Creek.
 This provides a constant stream of water that is beneficial to marine life.
 The river outlet works, located on the east side of the dam, handle this function.
 A separate intake leads to three conduits (each 15 feet diameter), which terminate in a stilling basin, that has a single pipe leading to the three variable-capacity centrifugal discharge pumps.
 The pumps discharge into a surge tank at the Atoka Lake, 18 miles away, via a concrete pipe that is 5 feet diameter.
 Other pumps then transfer the water to Oklahoma City.